Kaaos/kaaosgit/README.md

+# kaaosgit

-# kaaosgit serves as my public repository.
+#kaaosgit serves as my public repository.
 It only contains some small scripts tools.
 Larger projects are now, unfortunately, moved to private repositories for more in-depth development.

 Languages I use mostly are C, Python, Java, R and SQL.
 This repository contains mostly Python scripts.